-The 2000 Helical Design and Manufacturing Helical Foundation System is used either to underpin foundations of existing structures or to form deep foundations for new structures, and is designed to transfer compression, tension, and lateral loads from the supported structure to suitable soil bearing strata.
+The Empire Piers Foundation Systems are used either to underpin foundations of existing structures or to form deep foundations for new structures and is designed to transfer compression, tension, and lateral loads from the supported structure to suitable soil bearing strata.
 Underpinning of existing foundations is generally achieved by attaching the helical piles to the repair brackets (Type A side-load brackets), which support compression loads.
-Deep foundations for new construction are generally obtained by attaching the helical piles to new construction brackets (Type B direct-load brackets) that are embedded in concrete pile caps, footings, or grade beams, which support compression, tension and lateral loads.
+Deep foundations for new construction are generally obtained by attaching the helical piles to new construction are generally obtained by attaching the helical piles to new construction brackets (Type B direct-load brackets) that are embedded in concrete pile caps, footings, or grade beams, which support compression, tension and lateral loads.